Tino-tech/Run-Time-Analyzer/README.md

 # Run-Time-Analyzer
-A program to analyze the run time of different sorting algorithms
+A program that analyzes the run time of different sorting algorithms